 - Sumatra PDF – This free to use PDF viewer is for those people who are more concerned with a slim, small file size application, rather than a large, full-featured PDF viewer like Adobe Reader.
 Sumatra PDF is small, and it starts up very fast.
 It's designed for portable use, so you can run it from a USB drive.
 This is a great choice for someone looking for a just a basic, small-sized PDF reader.

 - Drumlin PDF Reader – This free PDF reader also functions as a secure PDF publisher.
 You can take a PDF file and encrypt it with an authorization code.
 Only people with this code can access the PDF document.
 You can also specify the number of copies that the particular PDF document can be printed out, and you can also limit the ability of other users to copy the file.

 - PDF-XChange – This software is extremely affordable at approximately £, and it works seamlessly with Microsoft Office.
 You can view, create, email, apply watermarks, compress, encrypt, and merge PDF files quickly and easily with PDF-XChange.

 - PagePlus X2 – This software is actually a desktop publishing application.
 It will allow you to open any PDF file and manipulate the text and images.
 You can also create PDF slideshows with sound and video.
 At about £, PagePlus X2 is an affordable option for graphic designers who use the Windows platform, and who frequently need to edit images and text layouts that are in PDF format.

 Mac OS X

-- XPDF: – This open source PDF viewer is very basic, but also very small and efficient.
-XPDF runs under the X Window System on UNIX, VMS, and OS/2.
-XPDF also includes a PDF text extractor, PDF to Postscript convertor, and a variety of other useful utilities.
+- Xpdf – This open source PDF viewer is very basic, but also very small and efficient.
+Xpdf runs under the X Window System on UNIX, VMS, and OS/2.
+Xpdf also includes a PDF text extractor, PDF to Postscript converter, and a variety of other useful utilities.